NBC News - Breaking News & Top Stories - Latest World, US & Local News

 More

-Carlos Osorio / AP
+Petros Giannakouris / AP

 More